totallynotcory/CS763-Project/code/README.md

     docker rmi $(docker images -q)

-## The commands below will build and run the server and client docker file for the development environment
+## Build and run the server and client docker file for the development environment:

     To build:
         Step 1: Open a terminal and cd into the code folder